-Table 3 Transactions commenced after 23 October 2014 Tax Avoidance Surcharge Interest Not a Disclosable Transaction or Taxpayer Initiated Disclosure Disclosable Transaction Protective Notified ication Protective notification filed Assessment made using general anti- avoidance rule Statutory Interest from assessment 0% 30% (as PN would be invalid) Assessment made using a specific tax avoidance provision Statutory Interest 30% 30% Category of Qua alifying Avoidance Disc losure disclosure is sub or Revenue not commenced and mitted within 24 months chargeable period Statutory Interest 0% 3% Revenue officer h denied a tax adva nas not withdrawn or antage Statutory Interest 3% 6% Tax advantage has been withdrawn and no appeal is filed by the taxpayer Statutory Interest 5% 10% Taxpayer has filed an appeal but that appeal has not been heard by the Appeal Commissioner Statutory Interest 10% 20% Other Cases All other cases Statutory Interest 30% 30%
+Table 3 Transactions commenced after 23 October 2014 Tax Avoidand ce Surcharge Interest Not a Disclosable Transaction or Taxpayer Initiated Disclosure Disclosable Transaction Protective Notifi cation Protective notification filed Assessment made using general antiavoidance rule Statutory Interest from assessment 0% 30% (as PN would be invalid) Assessment made using a specific tax avoidance provision Statutory Interest 30% 30% Category of Qualifying Avoidance Disclosure disclosure is sub or Revenue not commenced and mitted within 24 months chargeable period Statutory Interest 0% 3% Revenue officer h nas not withdrawn or antage Statutory Interest 3% 6% Tax advantage ha as been withdrawn and by the taxpayer Statutory Interest 5% 10% Taxpayer has file appeal has not be Appeal Commiss • Statutory Interest 10% 20% Other Cases Other Cases All other cases Statutory Interest 30% 30%

-Interest will begin to accrue 30 days after a Revenue officer makes or amends an assessment.
+^{}Interest will begin to accrue 30 days after a Revenue officer makes or amends an assessment.

-See paragraph 8.7 for a description of 'disclosable transaction' and a definition of 'Taxpayer Initiated Disclosure'.
+^{} See paragraph 8.7 for a description of 'disclosable transaction' and a definition of 'Taxpayer Initiated Disclosure'.

-Table 4 Transactions commenced on or before 23 October 2014 Tax Avoidance Surcharge Interest Not a Disclosable Transaction Disclosable Transaction Protective Notification Protective notification filed No Interest 0% 0% Qualifying Avoidance Disclosure 9 Qualifying avoidance disclosure made on or before 30 June 2015 Statutory Interest (20% reduction) 0% 0% Other Cases Transaction / Tax Advantage on or after 19 February 2008 Statutory Interest 20% 20% Transaction / Tax Advantage on or after 2 February 2006 Statutory Interest 10% 10%
+Table 4 Transactions commenced on or before 23 October 2014 Tax Avoidand ce Surcharge Interest Not a Disclosable Transaction Disclosable Transaction Protective Notification Protective notification filed No Interest 0% 0% Qualifying Avoidance Disclosure Qualifying avoidance disclosure made on or before 30 June 2015 Statutory Interest (20% reduction) 0% 0% Other Cases Transaction / Tax Advantage on or after 19 February 2008 Statutory Interest 20% 20% Transaction / Tax Advantage on or after 2 February 2006 Statutory Interest 10% 10%